MicrosoftDocs/azure-devops-docs/docs/report/powerbi/data-connector-available-data.md

 ms.date: 03/02/2017
 ---

-#Available data tables in the Power BI Content Pack for Team Services
+#Available data tables in the Power BI Content Pack for VSTS

-<b>Team Services</b>
+<b>VSTS</b>

 [!INCLUDE [temp](../_shared/analytics-preview.md)]

-To connect to the Analytics Services for Team Services from the Power BI Desktop, you must download the *Power BI Desktop January 2017 Update* or a newer version.
+To connect to the Analytics Services for VSTS from the Power BI Desktop, you must download the *Power BI Desktop January 2017 Update* or a newer version.
 You can download it from the official [Power BI Desktop download page](https://powerbi.microsoft.com/desktop/).

 The current release of the Data Connector supports custom fields added to the process references by a team project.